stitchdata/docs/_saas-integrations/google-sheets/v2/google-sheets-v2.md

               For all other columns, Stitch will perform the following to determine the column's data type:

+              1. Check the format of the column and parse the value based on that format.
-              1. Attempt to parse the value as a `BOOLEAN` value
+              2. If that fails, attempt to parse the value as a `BOOLEAN` value
-              2. If that fails, attempt to parse the value as an `INTEGER`
+              3. If that fails, attempt to parse the value as an `INTEGER`
-              3. If that fails, attempt to parse the value as a `DATE-TIME` value
+              4. If that fails, attempt to parse the value as a `DATE-TIME` value
-              4. If that fails, attempt to parse the value as a `DATE` date
+              5. If that fails, attempt to parse the value as a `DATE` date
-              5. If that fails, attempt to parse the value as a `TIME` value
+              6. If that fails, attempt to parse the value as a `TIME` value
-              6. If that fails, type the column as a `STRING`
+              7. If that fails, type the column as a `STRING`

       - title: "Data replication"
         anchor: "extraction--data-replication"